Schneegans/Fly-Pie/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-You may also check the output of Gnome-Shell for any error messages related to Fly-Pie.
+You may also check the output of Gnome Shell for any error messages related to Fly-Pie.
 This can be done with the following terminal command:

 ```bash
 journalctl /usr/bin/gnome-shell | grep flypie -B 2 -A 2